Vitamin C: benefits, dosage, contraindications

 Anti-inflammatory

-Some research suggests that vitamin C may reduce the level of C-reactive protein (CRP) (a protein produced in response to inflammation) in subjects actively or passively exposed to tobacco smoke.
+Some research suggests that vitamin C may reduce levels of C-reactive protein (CRP) (a protein produced in response to inflammation) in subjects actively or passively exposed to tobacco smoke.

 Usages associés

-Vitamin C appears to increase T lymphocyte activity, phagocyte function, leucocyte mobility, and possibly the production of antibodies and interferon.
-Additionally, some researchers believe that vitamin C levels in white blood cells decrease at the onset of a cold and that increasing vitamin C intake may be beneficial.
+Vitamin C appears to increase T-lymphocyte activity, phagocyte function, leukocyte mobility, and possibly antibody and interferon production.
+In addition, some researchers believe that vitamin C levels in white blood cells decrease at the onset of a cold and that increasing vitamin C intake may be beneficial.

 Usages associés

-Vitamin C is thought to decrease serum uric acid levels by a uricosuric effect.
-Some research shows that uric acid clearance in healthy subjects who consume vitamin C increases by more than 200% within 2 to 6 hours.
+Vitamin C is thought to lower serum uric acid levels through a uricosuric effect.
+Some research shows that uric acid clearance in healthy subjects taking vitamin C increases by more than 200% within 2 to 6 hours.
 Indeed, vitamin C may compete with uric acid during renal reabsorption.

 Usages associés